-At the beginning of the reporting period, there were 35 open recommendations from the prior semiannual report.
-During this reporting period, we issued 20 new recommendations; however, we did review agency and awardee corrective actions that enabled us to close 24 recommendations - leaving 31 open recommendations at the end of this reporting period - September 30, 2023.
-Corrective actions are in process by the NEA and its awardees to address the remaining open recommendations.
+At the beginning of the reporting period, there were 24 open recommendations from the prior semiannual report.
+During this reporting period, we issued five new recommendations, and we reviewed agency and awardee corrective actions that enabled us to close 18 recommendations - leaving $11\sqrt{}$ open recommendations at the end of this reporting period - September 30, 2024.
+Corrective actions are in process by the NEA to address the remaining open recommendations.